Table of Contents

 Reflective Practice References Behaviors

 According to AACN’s (2006) website, a commendable leader should score highly in integrity, appreciation of diversity, and the discovery of potential, intellectual, and emotional growth among others.
 Regarding reflective practice reference behaviors, I established that my major strengths lie in the fact that I am truthful, open minded, and adventurous.
 I uphold integrity as my minimum irreducible value.
 Just like any good leader, I always endeavor to conduct myself in a manner befitting a leader even when no one is looking.
-Moreover, I accept and appreciate all forms of diversity, including genderr, race, generation, religion, and ideology.
+Moreover, I accept and appreciate all forms of diversity, including gender, race, generation, religion, and ideology.
 I am capable of entertaining multiple perspectives without necessarily accepting them.
 The ultimate quest is to become a lifelong learner.
 My major weakness here is that I am rigid and impatient, especially to divergent opinions that are not well supported by facts.
 I also feel like sometimes I fail to keep commitments to self in a bid to fulfill those made to others.

 Use of the Leadership Skills